Mary Freeman (swimmer): Vesper Boat Club achievements

-In August 1961, the Vesper Boat Club won the National Championships in Philadelphia, Pennsylvania.
+One of their most recognized first team wins came in August 1961, when the Vesper Boat Club won the AAU Outdoor Team National Championships in Philadelphia, Pennsylvania.
 Altogether, Freeman sent five women on to represent the United States in the Olympic Games.
-She also went on to coach the University of Pennsylvania's women's swim team.
+In her outstanding career as a swimming coach, she produced 15 national champions who won a total of 26 national championships in their swimming careers, set 10 world records and made 9 Olympic finals.